smithy-lang/smithy/docs/source-2.0/spec/json-ast.rst

     }

-All entries in the ``shapes`` map can contain a ``traits`` property that defines the traits attached to the shape. ``traits`` is a map of where each key is the absolute shape ID of a trait shape and each value is the value to assign to the trait.
+All entries in the ``shapes`` map can contain a ``traits`` property that defines the traits attached to the shape. ``traits`` is a map where each key is the absolute shape ID of a trait shape and each value is the value to assign to the trait.